 Harvey Weinstein was once the king of the indie film world.
 But the Oscar-winning producer's career and reputation have imploded since fall 2017, when scores of women stepped forward to accuse him of sexual misconduct.
-Here's a breakdown of what happened.
+Three years later, Weinstein is now a convicted rapist serving out a 23-year prison sentence in New York as he awaits another criminal trial in Los Angeles.
+Here's a breakdown of what has happened since 2017.

 OCT.
 5, 2017